 Many professionals have signs and symbols attesting to their reputation and success:

 When you really get how therapy can make your life better and you've made the decision to go, you'll want to give yourself the best chance possible.
-Take it from me, the right therapist means good therapy.
-Without a good connection, you'll find a hard time making the changes you desire.

 Here are some questions you could ask:

 - What are your fees?

 These above are common questions, but try these to get a better sense of your therapist and increase the odds that you'll choose the right therapist: